-The Compensation Committee oversees all administrative requirements of the Option Plan of the Corporation and, subject to confirmation by the Board, approves the granting of options under the Option Plan.
+The Compensation Committee oversees all administrative requirements of the Corporation's existing "rolling 10%" stock option plan (the "Option Plan") and, subject to confirmation by the Board, approves the granting of options under the Option Plan.
 Among other considerations, the Board and the Compensation Committee review and consider all outstanding options in determining whether it is desirable to grant additional options to directors and officers of the Corporation.